Namuwiki: History

-In September 2018, the site began displaying advertisements on the top banner of its pages, ostensibly to help fund its server rental fees.

-On 9 January 2019, Korean politician Cho Hae-joo formally announced that he had deleted material written on his Namuwiki page, as it contained "false elements", which resulted in political backlash.
+On 9 January 2019, Korean politician, Cho Hae-joo, formally announced that he had deleted material written on his Namuwiki page, as it contained "false elements", which resulted in political backlash.

-In 2022, before the presidential election, a public servant under Yangyang County, Gangwon province, was caught after the individual used Namuwiki to smear a certain candidate in his work time using his work PC and cellphone during June to December 2021.
-The incident was revealed by the Ministry of the Interior and Safety in a press release.

 In November 2023, the Democratic Party accused then president Yoon Suk Yeol of "preparing for martial law" on the basis of 130 officers deleting their Namuwiki pages.
-In a press conference, Democratic Party Member of Parliament Yang Mun-suk (양문석) said: "130 officers of the Republic of Korea Armed Forces have deleted or have taken the preemptive actions for the removal of their Namuwiki pages since last April.
+In a press conference, Democratic Party Member of Parliament, Yang Mun-suk (양문석) said: "130 officers of the Republic of Korea Armed Forces have deleted or have taken the preemptive actions for the removal of their Namuwiki pages since last April.
 I have strong suspicions that these actions are not just flying rumors but preparations for emergencies such as martial law."

-During the 2024 South Korean legislative election, Jang Ye-Chan (장예찬), a former member of the People Power Party (PPP) supreme council (국민의힘 최고의원), was dropped from nomination by the PPP due to his controversies regarding rough speech which started from a part from his Namuwiki article.
+During the 2024 South Korean legislative election, Jang Ye-chan (장예찬), a former member of the People Power Party (PPP) supreme council (국민의힘 최고의원), was dropped from nomination by the PPP due to his controversies regarding rough speech which started from a part from his Namuwiki article.